What are internal links on a website?

 As per Google’s PageRank algorithm, we know that links on the web pass value between each other.
 This is true for both internal and external links.
 Building natural links towards your product pages is almost impossible.
 The reality is, your products or services landing pages rarely provide enough value to other website owners to receive inbound links directly.

-However, because internal links pass PageRank value, we can sculpt authority for product and services pages from other pages on our site.
+However, because internal links pass PageRank value, we can sculpt authority for product and service pages from other pages on our site.
 Such are most often blog posts as they naturally provide enough value to other websites, earning backlinks along the way.

 This way, we can boost the performance of our main pages with link equity/value provided by backlinks from other websites – without involving ourselves in link schemes and bad SEO practices.

-They help Google establish a contextual index
+Internal links help Google establish a contextual index

 In addition to passing on value from your strongest pages, with internal links, you can also try to tell Google which of your pages you would like to rank on a given keyword.
 This is especially important if you have multiple pages on the same topic targeting similar keywords in texts, page titles, etc.